MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 }
 ```

 Now let's look at using the Tile Entity network events.
-The following example demonstrates the use of a client prototype and network events to create particle animations and is a continuation of the past(only the places to be shown will be shown).
+The following example demonstrates the use of a client prototype and network events to create particle animations and is a continuation of the previous one (only the places to be shown will be shown).

 ```js
 {